-When: Friday 5 Dec 2008
+When: Friday 5 December

 Where: The San Francisco Bathhouse – Cuba Street, Wellington

-Price: $15 on the door
+9pm start, $15 on the door

-Check one of the most blazing sessions of ’08 – Ghetto Red Hot – featuring live and direct from Auckland city, the Dam Native 6-piece live band with support from Kerb and Juse1 (The Wanderers), Omega B (4 Corners), Art Official (Newtown Sound) and The Mighty Asterix – a night of pure dancehall hip-hop fire!
+Check one of the most blazing sessions of 2008 – Ghetto Red Hot – featuring live and direct from Auckland city, the Dam Native 6-piece live band with support from Kerb and Juse1 (The Wanderers), Omega B (4 Corners), Art Official (Newtown Sound) and The Mighty Asterix – a night of pure dancehall hip-hop fire!

-Their debut album, Kaupapa Driven Rhymes Uplifted (KDRU), released in 1997, is still regarded as one of the best NZ hip-hop albums of all-time and with their lyrical poetics, bangin’ beats and passion for hip-hop culture ranging from breaking, MCing and DJing to graffiti art they became the benchmark for street music in Aotearoa!
+Their debut album, Kaupapa Driven Rhymes Uplifted (KDRU), released in 1997, is still regarded as one of the best New Zealand hip-hop albums of all-time and with their lyrical poetics, bangin’ beats and passion for hip-hop culture ranging from breaking, MCing and DJing to graffiti art they became the benchmark for street music in Aotearoa!

-Don’t miss the chance to check the full Dam Native crew in effect when their 6-piece band hits the Capital!
+Don’t miss the chance to check the full Dam Native crew in effect when their 6-piece band hits the Capital.

 Alongside some of the baddest hip-hop reggae DJs and MCs in Aotearoa – DJ Kerb and MC Juse1 from The Wanderers and Welly Deep Collective – Omega B from 4 Corners and Art Official from Newtown Sound!